Dr. No (film): Filming

 After 58 days of filming, principal photography was completed on 30 March 1962.
 Filmmaker Brian Trenchard-Smith, who visited Pinewood with his Wellington College film society during the shooting of the film, noted that Bond's awakening and first sighting of Honey was a pick-up shot filmed in a ten-foot-long space on an otherwise empty soundstage, and that Adam's set for the nuclear reactor was "a lot smaller than it looks on the screen.
 That opened my eyes to the power of lenses when I saw the finished movie a year later."
 Costume designer Tessa Prendergast designed Honey's bikini from a British Army webbing belt.

 The scene where a tarantula walks over Bond was initially shot by pinning a bed to the wall and placing Sean Connery over it, with a protective glass between him and the spider.
 Director Young did not like the final results, so the scenes were interlaced with new footage featuring the tarantula over stuntman Bob Simmons.
 Simmons, who was uncredited for the film, described the scene as the most frightening stunt he had ever performed.
 In line with the book, a scene was to feature Honey tied to the ground and left to be attacked by crabs, but since the crabs were sent frozen from the Caribbean, they moved little during filming, so the scene was altered to have Honey slowly drowning.
+During the car chase scene, Connery insisted doing a stunt for himself, he drove under a construction crane with only inches to spare which nearly killed him.
 Simmons also served as the film's fight choreographer, employing a rough fighting style.
 The noted violence of Dr. No, which also included Bond shooting Dent in cold blood, caused producers to make adaptations to get an "A" rating – allowing minors to enter accompanied by an adult – from the British Board of Film Classification.

 When Bond is about to have dinner with Dr. No, he is amazed to see Goya's Portrait of the Duke of Wellington.
 The painting had been stolen from the National Gallery by a 60-year-old amateur thief in London just before filming began.
 Ken Adam had contacted the National Gallery in London to obtain a slide of the picture, painting the copy over the course of the weekend, prior to filming commencing on the following Monday.